beyond101/mygit/readme.txt

-Git is a free software!
+abc is a master!
-Git tracks changes of files.
+adc is a bank!